martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 ![Dendrogram representing the results of Ward’s hierarchical clustering or urban tissue types from a combined pool of Prague and Amsterdam.
 The y-axis shows a cophenetic distance between individual clusters, i.e. their morphometric similarity.
 Branches are interpretative coloured - the colours are then used on maps illustrating spatial distribution of these branches.](source/figures/ch8/200505_dengrogram_mixed.pdf "Dendrogram representing the results of Ward’s hierarchical clustering or urban tissue types from a combined pool of Prague and Amsterdam"){#fig:AMSPRG_dengrogram_mixed width=100%}

-Spatial distribution of resulting branching (figures \ref{fig:AMSPRG_clusters_mixed_H_PRG_detai} and \ref{fig:AMSPRG_clusters_mixed_H_AMS_detail}) tells the same story as individual classifications in both Prague and Amsterdam.
+Spatial distribution of resulting branching (figures \ref{fig:AMSPRG_clusters_mixed_H_PRG_detail} and \ref{fig:AMSPRG_clusters_mixed_H_AMS_detail}) tells the same story as individual classifications in both Prague and Amsterdam.
 What is important here is the ability to compare similar tissue types across cities, and as shown in the dendrogram, there are some which are really close to each other.

 ![Detail of spatial distribution of different branches of a the combined dendrogram in Prague.
 Each tissue type is coloured according to a branch it belongs to, with a minor differences in colour intensity to allow for distinguishing of individual clusters.](source/figures/ch8/AMSPRG_clusters_mixed_H_PRG_detail.png "Detail of spatial distribution of different branches of a the combined dendrogram in Prague"){#fig:AMSPRG_clusters_mixed_H_PRG_detail width=100%}